University Style Guide

 Second reference: the college.
 The college's administrative offices are in Waters Hall and it has classroom and lab space in Throckmorton, Umberger, Waters, Weber, Call and Shellenberger halls and Waters Annex.
 The college also has teaching, research and demonstration facilities north of Kimball Avenue.
 The college includes the departments of agricultural economics; agronomy; animal sciences and industry; communications and agricultural education; entomology; grain science and industry; horticulture, forestry and recreation resources; and plant pathology.

-Second reference: the college.
-The college is in Seaton Hall and Seaton Court and is a comprehensive, interdisciplinary, environmental design school with accredited professional programs in architecture, interior architecture, landscape architecture, and regional and community planning.
-The college includes the departments of architecture; interior architecture and product design; and landscape architecture and regional and community planning.
+Second reference: the college or APDesign.
+The college is in the Seaton Complex and is a comprehensive, interdisciplinary, environmental design school with accredited professional programs in architecture, interior architecture & product design, landscape architecture, regional & community planning and community development.
+The college includes the departments of architecture; interior architecture & product design; landscape architecture and regional & community planning; and community development.
 The college also includes the Paul Weigel Library and Chang Gallery.

 Second reference: the college.
 The college is in Eisenhower Hall and contains more than 20 departments.
 It has the largest enrollment of any Kansas State University college and offers approximately 85 percent of all freshmen courses and 65 percent of all credits taught.
 The college encompasses studies in the natural sciences, social sciences, humanities and fine arts.
 It offers more than 115 degree programs, study-abroad experiences and pre-professional options.

-The college includes the departments of aerospace studies; American ethnic studies; art; biochemistry and molecular biophysics; biology; chemistry; communication studies; economics; English; geography; geology; history; mathematics; military science; modern languages; philosophy; physics; political science; psychological sciences; sociology, anthropology and social work; statistics; and women's studies.
+The college includes the departments of aerospace studies; American ethnic studies; art; biochemistry and molecular biophysics; biology; chemistry; communication studies; economics; English; gender, women, and sexuality studies; geography; geology; history; mathematics; military science; modern languages; philosophy; physics; political science; psychological sciences; sociology, anthropology and social work; and statistics.

 The college includes the School of Journalism and Mass Communications as well as the School of Music, Theatre, and Dance.
 The college also includes the Johnson Cancer Research Center as well as academic programs in the following areas: interdisciplinary majors; international and area studies; open option; pre-health professions; pre-law; and primary texts.

 Second reference: the college.
-The college is in Calvin Hall and includes the departments of accounting, finance, management and marketing.
-It also includes the Business Ethics Education Initiative, the Center for the Advancement of Entrepreneurship, the Center for Business Leadership, the Ethics and Responsible Citizenship Initiative, the Globalization Initiative, the K-State Center for Economic Education, the Integrated Investment Management Initiative and the National Strategic Selling Institute.
+The college is in the College of Business Administration building and includes the departments of accounting, finance, management and marketing.
+It also includes the Business Ethics Education Initiative, the Center for the Advancement of Entrepreneurship, the Ethics and Responsible Citizenship Initiative, the Diversity Initiative, the Globalization Initiative, the K-State Center for Economic Education, the Integrated Investment Management Initiative and the National Strategic Selling Institute.

 Second reference: the college.
 The college is in Bluemont Hall and includes the departments of curriculum and instruction; educational leadership; and special education, counseling and student affairs.
 It also includes the Center for Intercultural and Multilingual Advocacy, the Center for Rural and Small Schools, the Center for Science Education, the Center for Social Studies Education and the Midwest Equity Assistance Center.

 Second reference: the college.
-The college is in the Engineering Complex, which includes three buildings: Fiedler Hall, Durland Hall and Rathbone Hall.
-The college also has class space in Seaton Hall and Nichols Hall.
+The college is in the Engineering Complex, which includes four buildings: Engineering Hall, Durland Hall, Fiedler Hall and Rathbone Hall.
 It includes Fiedler Engineering Library and many research facilities.
-The college includes the departments of architectural engineering and construction science; biological and agricultural engineering; chemical engineering; civil engineering; computing and information sciences; electrical and computer engineering; industrial and manufacturing systems engineering; and mechanical and nuclear engineering.
+The college includes the departments of architectural engineering and construction science, biological and agricultural engineering, chemical engineering, civil engineering, computer science, electrical and computer engineering, industrial and manufacturing systems engineering, and mechanical and nuclear engineering.

 Second reference: the college.
 The college is in Justin Hall and focuses on subject areas related to family systems, child development, aging, dietetics, fashion and interior design, hospitality management, and outreach through K-State Research and Extension.
-The college includes the departments of apparel, textiles, and interior design; hospitality management and dietetics; human nutrition; and kinesiology.
+The college includes the departments of interior design and fashion studies; hospitality management and dietetics; human nutrition; and kinesiology.
 It also includes the School of Family Studies and Human Services and programs in gerontology, family and consumer sciences education, and general human ecology studies.